College finance – How to save

 Once you have decided how much to save, consider the investment vehicle or combination of accounts that benefit your family the most.
 Here are some common options:

 A 529 savings plan, the second most commonly used account for college savings, is a great option for those specifically setting aside money for a child’s higher education.
 The main benefit is that all distributions, including earnings, are taken tax free if used for a qualified education expense.
+(Since 2018, qualified expenses have included some primary and secondary school expenditures.)
 Bonus: If the child for whom the account was established does not use it, another family member can use it for their education expense.
 Otherwise, if the money is withdrawn for another purpose you could face taxes on earnings and a 10% penalty.

 Coverdell accounts also offer additional benefits for college savers but come with a lower contribution limit of $2,000 per year.
-A Coverdell account could be a wise choice for someone who potentially plans to send a child to a private K-12 school, since distributions can be used for primary, secondary and post-secondary education expenses.
+A Coverdell account also allows distributions for primary, secondary and post-secondary education expenses.
 Like the 529 savings plan, any funds withdrawn for qualified education expenses are tax free.
 To make contributions, there is an income limit of $110,000 if you are single and $220,000 if you are married.

 Saving for college and retirement